 Rabold was involved in several extracurricular activities, including SEED (Students for Environmentally Enlightened Design), serving as president during her senior year.
 SEED designed and created a “self-sustaining” library out of a traditional 20-foot shipping container for a community in Kenya as part of the African Library Project.
 “It includes solar panels and batteries and is equipped with lights, so it can be placed off-the-grid in any community,” Rabold explained.

-Rabold’s love of dance drew her to THON, an annual 46-hour dance marathon to raise money for childhood cancer research.
-She served on various committees, including the entertainment committee and the product development committee, where she served as captain and was able to apply her skills in graphic design.
+Rabold’s love of philanthropy drew her to THON, an annual 46-hour dance marathon to raise money for childhood cancer research.
+She served on various committees, including the entertainment committee and the merchandise committee, where she served as captain and was able to apply her skills in graphic design.
 She was responsible for designing all new apparel and merchandise to be sold in the THON Store.
 “I got to put my design skills to a good use and give back with them,” Rabold said.
-This year she was responsible for maintaining THON’s brand: designing graphics for social media, promotional material for events, informational brochures, and donation packets for both internal and external use by the organization.
+This year she was responsible for maintaining THON’s brand on the public relations committee: designing graphics for social media, promotional material for events, informational brochures, and donation packets for both internal and external use by the organization.

 While Rabold did not dance in THON, she was an active member of the Penn State Lyrical Line Dance Company, and choreographed a dance piece for the company’s showcase every year.